-Justin Turner walked onto the field after the World Series.
-Tough questions followed him off it.
+MLB investigating after Justin Turner ‘refused to comply’ with officials during celebration

 Dodgers president of baseball operations Andrew Friedman justified Turner’s actions, saying, “We can’t state strongly enough how big a role he played for this organization, I don’t think there was anyone that was going to stop him from going out.”

-As it turned out, MLB security and league officials did reportedly attempt to keep Turner isolated, but Turner refused.
+As it turned out, MLB security and league officials reportedly did attempt to keep Turner isolated, but Turner refused.
 It is unclear how far the actions of the security personnel went — or whether they even had authority to detain Turner.
 According to a person with knowledge of the situation, the league was acting as if the 2020 safety protocols were still in place.
 The official end of the season, a strikeout by Dodgers lefty Julio Urías, did not change how they tried to handle the situation with Turner, the person said.

-MLB’s updated protocols, jointly agreed-upon by owners and the players’ union, stated that “after a Club receives notice of a positive test result for a player or staff member, the Club notifies the infected individual, requires him or her to isolate (meaning no contact with anyone other than medical professionals) until they are cleared to return to Club facilities.”
-By that wording, if the protocol was enforced and Turner appeased, Turner should have been isolated and not around coaches, teammates and so on.
+MLB’s updated protocols, jointly agreed upon by owners and the players’ union, stated that “after a Club receives notice of a positive test result for a player or staff member, the Club notifies the infected individual, requires him or her to isolate (meaning no contact with anyone other than medical professionals) until they are cleared to return to Club facilities.”
+By that wording, if the protocol was enforced and Turner not appeased, he should have been isolated and not around coaches, teammates and so on.

-It is also true, as Friedman pointed out, that Dodgers personnel who were in contact with Turner on the field had likely already been exposed to him, given the nature of the bubble and the close proximity in the dugout and other areas.
+It is also true, as Friedman pointed out, that Dodgers personnel who were in contact with Turner on the field had likely already been exposed to him, given the nature of the bubble and the proximity in the dugout and other areas.

 “From a contact tracing standpoint,” Friedman said, “we all kind of in that web.”

 However, Turner, clearly, also made close contact with people — family members of players — with whom he may not have previously interacted, and who may not have even been aware of Turner’s positive test.
-At one point Turner removed his mask again to pose on the mound with the trophy, alongside wife Kourtney, leaning over to kiss her.
+At one point Turner removed his mask again to pose on the mound with the trophy, alongside his wife, Kourtney, leaning over to kiss her.
 Afterward, she quickly raised her mask.

 Among the questions yet to be answered in the messy aftermath of Game 6 was how Turner contracted the virus in the supposedly quarantined environment of the MLB postseason bubble — he only released a statement on social media saying he was asymptomatic — and what would have happened had the Rays come back in Tuesday night’s late innings and forced a Game 7.
-Earlier this season, a single positive test among the Cincinnati Reds prompted a three-day shutdown of that team.
+During the regular season, a single positive test among the Cincinnati Reds prompted a three-day shutdown of that team.
 A person with knowledge of MLB’s thinking said that they would have consulted medical advisers, as they did all season, and a postponement would have been in play.
 The league postponed 45 games during the regular season to allow additional time for contact tracing and follow-up tests.

 There was some irony in the fact it was Turner and the Dodgers at the center of baseball’s coronavirus controversy.
 The Dodgers were both baseball’s best team throughout the 2020 season and arguably its most vigilant when it came to staying safe — two facts that may not have been mutually exclusive.
 They were one of only nine teams to have no players test positive during the 60-game regular season.